teoh4770/pomotama/README.md

 - [X] Pomodoro timer for tracking time
 - [X] Three different time mode: pomodoro, short break and long break
 - [X] Setting to customise the duration
+- [X] Todo List
+- [X] Combine Todo List with Pomodoro Timer
+- [X] Use LocalStorage as the main storage
 - [ ] Automatic break after complete a session
-- [X] Todo List
-- [ ] Combine Todo List with Pomodoro Timer
 - [ ] Treat System
 - [ ] Activity summary that shows the amount of hours focused
-- [X] Use LocalStorage as the main storage

 ## 👩🏽‍🍳 The Process

 ## 📚 What I Learned